Frequently Asked Questions for Prospective Families

 In the Fall, the Parish Annual Report is published for the parishioner review.
 The format and content of the parish report is determined by the ADW.
 A semi-annual report is published in February.
 The Parish Annual Report and Semi-Annual Report are sent to the ADW for review.

 To insure compliance with ADW policies and procedures and proper accounting practices are being followed, an audit is performed every three years.
-Our last audit was in 2017.
 Back to top.